coreos/rpm-ostree/docs/countme.md

 case (no package overlayed on top of the base commit), `rpm-ostree` will not fetch any RPM repository metadata at all.

-Thus `rpm-ostree` includes a distinct timer (`rpm-ostree-countme.timer`), triggered weekly, that implement the DNF Count Me functionality in a standalone way.
+Thus `rpm-ostree` includes a distinct timer (`rpm-ostree-countme.timer`) that implements the [DNF Count Me functionality][countme] in a standalone way.
+This timer is triggered on boot after 5 minutes and bi-weekly, in both cases with a random delay.

 ## Disabling DNF Count Me on a system